Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 of HKD in this post.
 There is a lot more left to cover.
 Here's a rough plan on what I have planned so far.

+### What about shapeless?
+Ok, so we've gone over a lot of ways to do stuff that doesn't use shapeless at all.
+Does that mean that we can throw away all shapeless code?
+No, for a few reasons.

+1. **Lower level:** Shapeless is for the most part much lower level than HKD.
+You can simply do so much more with it.
+That has a price to pay though.
+If we don't need all those features, we can instead use something where we don't need to pay that price.
+2. **Typechecker's language:** Shapeless speaks logic programming.
+As Scala developers, we probably want to speak functional programming instead.
+FP is a large part of Scala, so that makes sense.
+There is one area however that does speak primarily logic programming, the typechecker.
+If you want to convince the typechecker about some fact it can't infer by itself, you need to speak logic programming.
+Shapeless is great in this area, and HKD fails miserably.
+3. **More than HLists:** Shapeless is much more than just HLists.
+All those other parts are still just as useful.
+4. **Arities is hard:** This one is more practical than the others, but Shapeless is simply better at abstracting over arities than HKD allows you to.
+I'll cover this more when we talk about deriving ADTs.
+The most promising solution so far for this problem is to build a HKD type on top of HLists.
+That alone should tell you that HLists are still useful.

+I'll go much further in depth about this in a post about the pros and cons of HKD.

 ### Future plans
+* **Case class typeclass derivation:** While HKD is very useful, and gives us lots of stuff for free, sometimes we just want to define normal ADTs instead.
+That doesn't mean that we have to give up the power HKD give to us however.
+Just like Shapeless 3 will add some of the operations we've seen here, like `mapK`, `map2K`, `foldK` and such, we can take some building blocks from Shapeless to allow us to derive typeclasses for simple ADTs.
+Do note however that deriving stuff for sum types is much more complicated.
+As such we'll wait a bit with them until we've covered a few more topics.
 * **Nesting:** You might have noticed in some places that even though we defined our structure as two classes `ProjectF` and `ProjectSettingsF`, it didn't act like it, as we're used to.
 Why?
 How can we use this?
 And most interestingly, what happes when we stick something other than `F[A]` into a HKD type?
 For example, is `List[F[Int]]` valid?
 We'll also take a look a sum HKD here.
-* **HKD Typeclass derivation:** In this post we saw many places where we could have used typeclass derivation to further simplify the code a bit.
-I didn't do that here to keep stuff simple.
-Next up after we've talked about nesting is how to derive typeclasses for HKD, and what building blocks we'll need. ( You've already seen `Const[List[String]]`, which is one such building block, but there are others).
-* **ADT Typeclass derivation:** While HKD is very useful, and gives us lots of stuff for free, sometimes we just want to define normal ADTs instead.
-That doesn't mean that we have to give up the power HKD give to us however.
-Just like Shapeless 3 will add some of the operations we've seen here, like `mapK`, `map2K`, `foldK` and such, we can take some building blocks from Shapeless to allow us to derive typeclasses for simple ADTs.
 * **MonadK:** Monad tutorial incoming eventually I guess.
 At that point we can talk about `MonadK`, what it is, how it works, and what it can be used for.
 We'll also look at another typeclass, more powerful than anything we've seen so far.
-In exchange for such power, we must pay a price, the higher the price, the more powerful the typeclass becomes.
+In exchange for such power, we must pay a price.
+* **Sealed traits typeclass derivation:** Deriving typeclasses for sealed traits is tricky, but it can be done.
+It involves a lot of prior work to get a good handle on though, so I'm saving it for last.
+* **Pros and cons of HKD**: Ok, by this time we've probably gone over a ton of stuff about HKD, so it's probably time then to talk more generally about the idea, it's good parts, and it's bad parts.
+Why should you not use HKD?

 ### Playing around with stuff
 If you want to play around with HKD a bit more, I have extracted a lot of my